Johann Edel: Creative period

 In 1891, Edel began designing the stone chapel of St. Apostle Bartholomew at the Maiden Tower.
 A Russian-style church with a mirrored cross on the dome was built and consecrated on 14 September 1892.
-In 1930, the church was closed and until the destruction was in desolation.
+In 1930, the church was closed and remained abandoned until it was demolished.

 In 1892, according to the project of Edel, the Spasso-Transfiguration church-school was built at the plant “S. M. Shibaev and K“ on the territory of the so-called White City.
 After Soviet invasion of Azerbaijan in 1920, the Shibaev plant was transformed into an oil refinery named after Stalin (then named after the XXII Congress of the CPSU).
 In the same 1920, in pursuance of the decree on the separation of the school from the church, the church was closed, and later there was a technical school in its premises.
 In 1893, according to the project of Edel, on 8 Bolshaya Morskaya Street, (now - Bulbul Avenue), a building was built and consecrated, which later housed the Baku provincial treasury.
 Today, this building houses the polyclinic number 1 named after A. A. Kyazimov.

 Also in 1893, Johann Edel built houses for Musa Nagiyev overlooking the streets Bolshaya Morskaya, Molokanskaya (now Khagani), Krasnovodskaya (now Samed Vurgun) and Birzhevaya (now U. Hajibekov).
 In the Soviet times, one of these houses was the location of the Baku District Officers House.
 In 1896, on the Police Street (now - Yusif Mammadaliev Street), a house was built according to the project of Edel, now known as the "House with Griffins".
-In the same year, Edel built houses on 14 Prachechnaya Street (floors were added in 1954) and on 9 Prachechnaya Street for the oil industrialist Shamsi Asadullayev.
+In the same year, Edel built houses on 14 Prachechnaya Street (floors were added in 1954) and on 9 Prachechnaya Street for the oil industrialist Shamsi Asadullayev, including the Oil Baron's Palace.

 In 1904, Edel continued the building the edifice of Baku branch of the Imperial Russian Technical Society, started by Joseph Goslavsky, who died in the same year.

 In 1910, according to the project of Edel, his own two-storey house was built on Birzhevaya Street.